svgeesus/ondesModulaire/nasilard/readme.md

 ## LM339 comparator

 Run on +12 -12 to allow all possible input voltages.
 Needs wo 100n bypass caps, from +12 to GND and -12 to GND.
+Uh, and this is a quad but we don't need a window so a dual would be better.

 Open-collector output pulled up to +5V to feed the 74HCT221

-LM399AN is PDIP-14, LM399AD is SOIC-14
+LM339AN is PDIP-14, LM339AD is SOIC-14

 For breadboarding, Vref of 2V5 from 1/2 5V rail is enough.

 For rising/falling, see [CGS slope detector](https://www.elby-designs.com/webtek/cgs/cgs62/cgs62_sd.html).
 The same signal is fed to both inputs of the comparator, but the negative input is fed by a 2k2 - 1M voltage divider to -12V to pull it low.
-The positive input is fed by and RC network with R = 10k + 1M trimmer, and C = 100n to ground.
+The positive input is fed by an RC network with R = 10k + 1M trimmer, and C = 100n to ground.
 A rising voltage will be delayed by the RC circuit and rise slower, triggering the comparator.
 (That circuit assumes the next stage is inverting, so experiment and swap as needed).

 ## BOM for breadboarding